S8A/s8a.github.io/_drafts/links-and-thoughts-003.md

 For this month's post, I want to do something different.
 This time, instead of presenting articles in the rough chronological order in which I read them, I'm going to present them in groups by their general topic.
 I decided to do this in order to contrast different approaches or even opposing views on a subject, and as usual I'll add my thoughts on the matter to the summaries.

+I admit I finished this article late (April 2nd), but I'll shamelessly back-date it to March 31st.
+I also had to cut some (secondary) articles out.
+I'll do better in April.

 ---